nuejs/nue/packages/nuejs.org/blog/nue-1-beta/index.md

 - [Lightning CSS](//lightningcss.dev/) is now enabled by default allowing you to use CSS nesting, color-mix, and other modern features now without browser-compatibility concerns.

-- [Library folders](/docs/project-structure.html#libraries) to hold re-usable CSS which can be explicitly included on your pages with a new `include` property.
+- [Library folders](/docs/project-structure.html#libraries) to hold reusable CSS which can be explicitly included on your pages with a new `include` property.
 You can include assets globally, at the application level, or page level.
 This helps you take maximum advantage of the [CSS cascade](//developer.mozilla.org/en-US/docs/Web/CSS/Cascade).

 - [Exclude property](/docs/project-structure.html#exclude) allows you to strip unneeded assets from the request and lighten the payload.